Skip to Main Content

 Production Manager Services

-Through NeedAFixer, we connect you with production managers experienced in Peruvian film production.
-Our network includes professionals who understand PromPerú Film Commission support, Ibermedia co-production mechanisms, and the operational realities of running productions across Lima, Cusco, Arequipa, and the Amazon.
-They bring established vendor relationships, Spanish-speaking crew coordination, and the administrative expertise to keep your Peruvian production on schedule and on budget.
+Through NeedAFixer, we connect you with production managers skilled in Peruvian film production.
+Our network knows PromPerú Film Commission support, Ibermedia co-production routes, and the day-to-day realities of shoots across Lima, Cusco, Arequipa, and the Amazon.
+Each manager brings strong vendor ties, Spanish-speaking crew planning, and the administrative skill to keep your Peruvian production on schedule and on budget.

 ACT 01